-Below are descriptions of the key terms of our employment agreements with our NEOs with the exception of Mr. Nolte, who does not have an employment agreement.
+Below are descriptions of the key terms of our employment agreements with our NEOs.
 The agreements generally provide for at-will employment without any specific term and set forth the NEO's initial base salary, annual target bonus and severance benefits upon a qualifying termination of employment or change in control of our company.
+Additionally, in February 2024, the Company amended the employment agreements with our NEOs, which provided for certain enhanced Change in Control termination benefits.
 Refer to "-Potential Payments Upon Termination or Change in Control" for further description of each NEOs termination benefits.
 Each NEO is also eligible to participate in all employee benefit plans that are generally available to our employees.
 Each employment agreement also entitles each NEO to reimbursement for all necessary and reasonable business expenses incurred in connection with their duties in accordance with our generally applicable policies.
 Furthermore, each of our NEOs has executed our standard form of proprietary information and inventions assignment agreement.

 Michael A. Metzger.
 Our employment agreement, as amended from time to time, with Mr. Metzger provides for his at-will employment as our Chief Executive Officer.
 Previously Mr. Metzger served as our President and Chief Operating Officer.
 Mr. Metzger's employment agreement established his base salary and annual target performance bonus at the time it was executed, which our Compensation Committee may increase from time to time.
 Mr. Metzger's employment agreement further provides that he is eligible to earn an annual target performance bonus upon attainment of objectives to be determined by our Board or our Compensation Committee.
-Effective as of January 1, 2023, our Board approved the Compensation Committee's recommendations to increase Mr. Metzger's base salary to \$678,400, with an annual target performance bonus of up to 60% of his annual base salary.
+Effective as of January 1, 2024, our Board approved the Compensation Committee's recommendations to increase Mr. Metzger's base salary to \$715,000, with an annual target performance bonus of up to 70% of his annual base salary.